Skip to main content

 Housing

-In London, students reside in flats in the Kensington area of London, just south of Hyde Park.
-The neighborhood is near the famous Hyde Park Chapel of The Church of Jesus Christ of Latter-day Saints.
-The area is also famous for its many free museums built during the Victorian period.
-On the European continent, students will stay in hotels or hostels with their faculty directors.
+In London, students reside in flats in Kensington, just south of Hyde Park.
+The neighborhood is near the Hyde Park Chapel and is know for its many free museums built during the Victorian period.
+On the European continent and other places in the UK, students will stay in local hostels and hotels, arranged by the program.

 Plane NAVY-BIG-01.svg